-All probationary cases are handled on an individual basis and action, which may be due to class conduct, will be documented on a probation document acknowledged by the student, and Director of Student Services.
+All probationary cases are handled on an individual basis and action, which may be due to class conduct, will be documented on a probation document acknowledged by the student, and Student Services.

 The probation period is for no less than one week and not more than two weeks.
-If at the end of a probationary period the student fails to follow the recommendations stated on his or her probationary document, the Director of Student Services will meet with the Executive Director to review dismissal proceedings.
-Upon review, the Executive Director will notify the student of the decision by certified letter.
+If at the end of a probationary period the student fails to follow the recommendations stated on his or her probationary document, Student Services will meet with the Campus Director to review dismissal proceedings.
+Upon review, the Campus Director or Executive Director will notify the student of the decision by certified letter.